MaibornWolff/hybrid-cloud-postgresql-operator/README.md

 * You need an existing virtual network with a subnet
 * For the subnet enable the delegation to `Microsoft.DBforPostgreSQL/flexibleServers`
-* Create a private dns zone with a name that ends on `.postgres.database.azure.com` (e.g. `mydatabases.postgres.database.azure.com`)
+* Create a private dns zone with a name that ends on `.postgres.database.azure.com`, which can also be part of an other resource group (e.g. `mydatabases.postgres.database.azure.com`)
-* Link the dns zone to your virtual network
+* Link the dns zone to the virtual network the server is part of
 * In the operator config for the backend fill out the fields `virtual_network`, `subnet` and `dns_zone`

 For the operator to interact with Azure it needs credentials.
 For local testing it can pick up the token from the azure cli but for real deployments it needs a dedicated service principal.
 Supply the credentials for the service principal using the environment variables `AZURE_SUBSCRIPTION_ID`, `AZURE_TENANT_ID`, `AZURE_CLIENT_ID` and `AZURE_CLIENT_SECRET` (if you deploy via the helm chart use the use `envSecret` value).
 Depending on the backend the operator requires the following azure permissions within the scope of the resource group it deploys to: